News & Important Updates

-The City and County of Broomfield, along with several neighboring counties, will be moved by the Colorado Department of Public Health and Environment to Level Red: Severe Risk on the updated COVID-19 Dial Framework, effective at 5 p.m.
-Nov.
-20, 2020, due to rising rates of COVID-19 cases in the area and the anticipated surge on hospital capacity.
+The State moved the City and County of Broomfield, along with several neighboring counties, to Level Red: Severe Risk on the updated COVID-19 Dial Framework, effective Nov.
+20, 2020, due to the concerning COVID-19 conditions and the anticipated surge on hospital capacity.

 Personal gatherings outside of your own household are prohibited